 On March 23, 1923, a short circuit caused by an overworked generator caused a fire that gutted the power plant.
 The machinery was completely destroyed, disrupting electrical service for almost four months.
 During that same time, work began on a new plant and dam (later named the Tate Dam).
 Its location on the Middle Fork of the New River would offer a constant water flow, thus providing a consistent electric current to better serve the growing campus and community.
 In 1924, a steam plant with a generator was built on campus to supply additional power to a growing community.

 On October 30, 1924, the Tate Dam and larger generating plant located on the Middle Fork of the New River began service.
 There were three 750 kW transformers feeding a 4,160 V transmission line for the potential of a 2250 kW peak load.
 The dam was made of concrete and spanned 26-feet across.
-The Tate Dam remained in operation through the late 1970s.
+The Tate Dam remained in operation until 1972.
 For safety reasons after its retirement, NRLP employees dynamited the Tate Dam, blowing holes in it to let the water through.
 But the dam was so sturdy that they were unable to remove it entirely.
-The dam is still located on Payne Branch Road just off Highway 321.

 In 1925, NRLP was able to utilize the campus Steam Plant as a backup power source.
 Also in this year, electric ranges were introduced in Watauga County.